• Facebook

 5. Take out the chicken breasts with tongs and set them on a cutting board.

-8. Add the chicken back to pot.
+7. Add the chicken back to pot.

-9. If using the butter, stir it into the soup.
+8. If using the butter, stir it into the soup.

-10. You can add more flavor with fresh dill, black pepper and/or lemon pepper.
+9. You can add more flavor with fresh dill, black pepper and/or lemon pepper.

 Notes

-If you have time, you can saute the onion, celery and carrot for 3 to 5 minutes in a drizzle of oil before adding the rest of the ingredients.
+If you have time, you can saute the onion, celery and carrot for 3 to 5 minutes in a drizzle of olive oil before adding the rest of the ingredients.

 You can use water instead of chicken broth (or a combination of the two) but the soup won't be quite as flavorful.
 You'll definitely need to add more salt after the soup is cooked to help boost the flavor.
+You can also substitute veggie broth for chicken broth.

 If you want the rice to have a firmer texture, you have to cook the rice for a shorter amount of time.
 To do this, follow the instructions for this recipe but don't add the rice.
 Once the soup is done, take out the cooked chicken breasts and add the rice.
 Cook the soup again for 3 minutes.
 Then, add the chopped chicken breast back into the soup.